odoo/documentation/content/applications/finance/fiscal_localizations/vietnam.rst

 Click :guilabel:`New` and add a :guilabel:`Template code` and a :guilabel:`Template Invoice Type`.
 The :guilabel:`Template code` is the initial sequence of digits in the name assigned by SInvoice.
 For example, if the invoice template is `1/001 - Hóa đơn GTGT - ND123`, the :guilabel:`Template code` is `1/001`.
-The SInvoice templates in Odoo need to match with the ones in SInvoice.
+The SInvoice templates in Odoo must match the ones in SInvoice.

 To add an :guilabel:`Invoice Symbols`, click :guilabel:`Add a new line`.